Jake Weatherald: Beginnings (2013–2017)

-Breakout season (2017–present)
+Breakout season (2017–2018)

 In the leadup to the 2017–18 season, Weatherald played in an Australian intra-squad match in Darwin as the national team prepared for their upcoming tour of Bangladesh.
 He played for a David Warner XI and scored 96 runs from just 52 balls in the first innings, though he was not one of the players in the Australian squad itself and did not go to Bangladesh.

 Weatherald hit form in the 2017–18 JLT One-Day Cup, opening the batting with Alex Carey.
 The two of them had three hundred-run opening partnerships, including a 212-run opening stand in the elimination final against Victoria, and scored two centuries himself.
 He also hit career-best form in the 2017–18 Sheffield Shield season in a match against Western Australia at the WACA.
 He scored twin centuries, a century in each innings of the match; in the first innings, he scored 152 off only 160 balls (to date his highest innings score), and then 143 off 281 balls in the second innings to guide the Redbacks to an unlikely five-wicket victory, after Western Australia had scored 514 in the first innings.
 This was South Australia's highest successful chase at the WACA, and the first time a South Australian had scored twin centuries in a Shield match since Darren Lehmann eighteen seasons earlier.
 Weatherald took his first-class batting average from 33 to 40 in this match alone.

-He was involved in what was termed by former England Test captain Michael Vaughan the greatest catch of all time during BBL07.
+In the final for the 2017–18 Big Bash League season, Weatherald played a knock of 115 of 70 balls, against the Hobart Hurricanes, in which the Adelaide Strikers won their first Big Bash title.
+This was the first century in a Big Bash final.
+He was involved in what was termed by former England Test captain Michael Vaughan the greatest catch of all time during BBL|07.

+2019–20

 Ahead of the 2019–20 Marsh One-Day Cup, Weatherald was named as one of the six cricketers to watch during the tournament.

 On 11 November 2019, in the 2019–20 Sheffield Shield season, he and Henry Hunt set a new record for the highest opening partnership for South Australia in first-class cricket, with 293 runs.
 However, in October 2020, Weatherald took time away from the game citing mental health issues.

+Australia call-up (2025–present)

+Weatherald received his first senior national call-up in November 2025, when he was named in Australia’s squad for the opening Test of the home 2025-26 Ashes series against England in Perth.
+His selection followed a run of strong early-season Sheffield Shield performances, with selectors indicating that the final XI would be confirmed closer to the match.